Vidhuneyy/Elevate-Labs-Data-Analyst-Intern-Task-3/README.md

 ---

-## 🛠️ Tools Used
+# 🛠️ Tools Used

 - SQL Server Management Studio (SSMS)

 ---

-## 🚀 Getting Started
+# 🚀 Getting Started

 1. Open  in SSMS.
 2. Execute the script to create and populate the table.
 3. Run the view creation and analytical queries to explore insights

-## ✅ Steps in SQLQuery3.sql
+# ✅ Steps in SQLQuery3.sql

-1. Create Table
+## 1. Create Table
     A customer table is created with appropriate columns and data types:
     Email, Address, Avatar, Time_on_App, Time_on_Website, Length_of_Membership, Yearly_Amount_Spent.

-2. Insert Data
+## 2. Insert Data
     Multiple INSERT INTO statements populate the customer table with real data from a CSV file (converted into SQL format).

-3. Create Views for Analysis
+## 3. Create Views for Analysis
     View : avatar_info
     Groups customers by Avatar and counts how many use each type.

-4. Aggregation & Grouping
+## 4. Aggregation & Grouping
     Queries are used to explore:
     Total number of users per avatar.

-High spenders and their engagement levels.

-5. Error Handling & Object Checks
+## 6. Error Handling & Object Checks
     Prior to creating views or tables, checks are added to:
     Drop them if they already exist using IF OBJECT_ID(...)
 IS NOT NULL logic.
     Ensure smooth script execution across multiple runs.

 ## Outcome